Measurement-Induced Collective Vibrational Quantum Coherence under Spontaneous Raman Scattering in a Liquid

-\textit{Experimental scheme.---}An experimental technique was introduced in \cite{anderson_two-color_2018} to measure the decay of a single phonon Fock state from time-correlated single photon counting on the Stokes and anti-Stokes fields generated by two non-degenerate sub-ps laser pulses.
-A first laser pulse generates a two-mode photon-phonon squeezed state via spontaneous Stokes Raman scattering.
-The power is adjusted to keep the probability of exciting a single phonon below $\sim 10^{-2}$, so that two-phonon processes have negligible impact on the measurement.
-A second laser pulse centered at a different wavelength is used to probe the phonon mode occupancy after a variable time delay $\Delta t$.
-This information is encoded in the Stokes -- anti-Stokes correlation function $g^{(2)}_{S,A}(\Delta t)$ \cite{galland2014,riedinger2016}.
-The strength of phonon-mediated correlation is upper-bounded by $g^{(2)}_{S,A}< 1 + 1/n_{th} \simeq 26$, where the thermal occupancy of the vibrational mode is $n_{th} \simeq 0.04$ in our system at room-temperature.
-A brief description of the experimental setup is provided in Fig.~\ref{fig:setup}.
+\textit{Experimental Results.---} We use the technique introduced in \cite{anderson_two-color_2018}; a simplified description of the experimental setup is provided in Fig.~\ref{fig:Fig_experiment}.
+A first near-infrared laser pulse ($\sim 200$ fs pulse duration, $80$~MHz repetition rate) generates a two-mode photon-vibration squeezed state via spontaneous Stokes scattering.
+The power is adjusted to generate less than $10^{-2}$ Stokes photon per pulse within the spatial mode selected by the collection fiber, well below the onset of any stimulated Raman process, {as confirmed by the linear power-dependence of both Stokes and anti-Stokes scattered intensities (see Supplementary Material)}.
+After this \textit{write} pulse, a \textit{read} pulse centered at a different wavelength is used to probe the vibrational mode through anti-Stokes scattering after a variable time delay $t$.
+The Stokes--anti-Stokes correlation function $g^{(2)}_{S,A}(t)$ reflects the decay of the vibrational excitation heralded by the detection of a Stokes photon \cite{galland2014,riedinger2016}.
+In the limit of low scattering probability and absent any background emission nor noise, the strength of vibration-mediated correlation is upper-bounded by $g^{(2)}_{S,A}< 1 + 1/n_{th} \simeq 26$, where the thermal occupancy of the vibrational mode is $n_{th} \simeq 0.04$ in our system at room-temperature.

-\textit{Results.---} In Fig.~\ref{fig:Fig_CS2_corr} we show the normalised second order cross correlation function $g^{(2)}_{S,A}$ measured on a liquid sample of CS$_2$ with the technique described above, plotted as a function of time delay between Stokes and anti-Stokes processes.
-When write and read pulses are temporally overlapping, four-wave mixing (FWM) processes can generate photon pairs at any frequencies satisfying energy conservation, causing a rise in $g^{(2)}_{S,A}$.
-We found that using crossed-polarised laser pulses while filtering Raman photons co-polarised with the respective laser fields minimized the relative contribution of FWM to the overall signal -- which is the configuration used here.

-Information about the coherence and dynamics of the vibrational state is found at longer delays ($\Delta t > 200$~fs).
-Assuming that spontaneous Raman scattering generates a statistical mixture of individually excited molecules, the expected decay is bi-exponential (because of the different linewidth of the two Raman peak, Fig.~\ref{fig:Fig_experiment}b), as shown by the dashed red line in Fig.~\ref{fig:Fig_CS2_corr}.
-Instead, we observe oscillations with a period of around 3.7 ps (i.e. around 9 cm$^{-1}$).
+The sample is studied in transmission to fulfill momentum conservation, where the Stokes -- anti-Stokes process is mediated by a collective vibration with vanishing momentum.
+The Raman signal is collected into a single-mode optical fiber whose back-propagated image overlaps with the focused laser beams to define a single spatial mode inside the sample.
+After spatial filtering through the fiber, the Stokes and anti-Stokes photons from the first and second pulses, respectively, are separated based on their non-overlapping spectra and individually detected.\\